By David P. Diaz, Ed.D.

 Bixby: You understand correctly.

-Bixby: I don’t believe that we have the ability to make self-caused choices because events, not “self,” dictate actions.
-A long chain of events, which extend into the past indefinitely, determines every action.
+Bixby: I don’t believe we can make self-caused choices because events, not “self,” dictate actions.
+A long chain of events, which extends into the past indefinitely, determines every action.

-Socrates: But, I would venture to guess that you act in your normal life as if you can choose between, say, Salami & pickles on rye, on one hand, and ham & cheese on wheat, on the other.
-And, you probably wouldn’t try to convince your wife that she is deluded in thinking she isn’t really free to select one book to read rather than another.
-And, for that matter, you would most likely sidestep altogether the thought that she ought to appreciate the impact-drill you bought her for her birthday (because your will was determined in making this choice).
-How then do you explain that humans have this common sense, self-evident notion that we can choose?
+Socrates: But I would venture to guess that you act in your everyday life as if you can choose between, say, Salami & pickles on rye, on the one hand, and ham & cheese on wheat, on the other.
+And you probably wouldn’t try to convince your wife that she is deluded in thinking she is free to select one book to read rather than another.
+And, for that matter, you would most likely sidestep altogether the thought that she ought to appreciate the impact drill you bought her for her birthday (because you were determined to make this choice).
+How, then, do you explain that humans have a commonsense or self-evident notion that we can freely choose?

-Bixby: Well, first of all, my wife wouldn’t appreciate this type of discussion, which is why I leave such topics to my conversations with you, along with the rest of our attempts to solve the great mysteries of the universe.
-Which is to say, we should keep this matter about the impact-drill just between us…
+Bixby: [Ahem!]
+Well, first of all, my wife wouldn’t appreciate this type of discussion.
+Which is to say, we should keep this matter of the impact drill between us.
+I will return it to Home Depot posthaste!

-Bixby: But the important questions about free will are not related to free will per se, but are related to whether or not we have moral responsibility.
-It is insufficient to talk about free will apart from of the realm of moral choices.
+Bixby: I was thinking that the most important questions about free will are not related to free will per se but are related to moral responsibility.
+It seems insufficient to talk about free will apart from ethical choices.

-Socrates: Ah; so how would you describe moral responsibility?
+Socrates: Indeed!
+So, how would you describe “moral responsibility”?

-Bixby: Morality represents a moral obligation or duty for which a person is held accountable.
-Such a person becomes a valid target for moral praise or blame, as well as for reward or punishment.
-There are certain things that one ought to do because they are right and just.
+Bixby: Morality entails moral obligations or duties for which a person is held accountable.
+When a person makes moral decisions that result in actions, she becomes a valid target for moral praise or blame, as well as for reward or punishment.
+In other words, one ought to do certain things because they are right and just.

-Socrates: Okay, so should we then add this point about moral responsibility to your definition of free will?
+Socrates: Fine then, should we add this point about moral responsibility to your definition of free will?

-Bixby: Yes, I should probably at this point adjust my definition of free will.
-I should now say that free will is “the unique ability of persons to exercise control over their conduct in the manner necessary for moral responsibility (Stanford Encyclopedia of Philosophy, Compatibilism).”
+Bixby: Yes, I should probably adjust my definition of free will at this point.
+I should now say that free will is “the unique ability of persons to exercise control over their conduct in the manner necessary for moral responsibility” (Stanford Encyclopedia of Philosophy, “Compatibilism”).

-Socrates: Well then, I think your new definition agrees with my own concept of libertarian free will.
-However, there are some key differences in how each of us understands this definition.
-I believe that free will is not determined by events, but is self-caused (i.e., agent causation).
-In fact, I believe that, if people are to be held accountable for their moral decisions, they need to be able to cause their own moral actions.
+Socrates: Well then, I think your new definition agrees with my concept of libertarian free will.
+However, there are some critical differences in how we each understand this definition.
+I believe that free will is not a product of events but is self-caused (i.e., agent causation).
+There are no conditions that exist inside me that determine that I raise my arm, wiggle my toes, or commit armed robbery.
+Indeed, if people are to be held accountable for their moral decisions, they must be able to cause their own moral actions.
 Libertarian free will is self-caused freedom.
-I believe that, for every moral decision, a person can choose one action or another, or even choose not to choose.
+I believe that, for every ethical decision, a person can choose one action or another or even choose not to choose.
 But you, Bixby, believe that one is only free to choose what one desires, which happens also to be determined.
-So, you apparently don’t believe in libertarian free will.
+So, apparently, you don’t believe in libertarian free will.

 Bixby: True enough.

-Socrates: I would like to return to your idea of free will that claims it to merely reflect one’s desires.
-You said that, “In the absence of external constraints, our actions are caused by our desires.”
-I am assuming, then, in the case where a person must defend herself as she is being attacked, that neither of the options—fight or flight—is likely to be a desirable action at that moment.
+Socrates: I would like to return to your idea of free will as merely reflecting one’s desires.
+You said, “In the absence of external constraints, our actions are caused by our desires.”
+I am assuming that when a person has a gun held to the back of her head, this would represent an “external constraint”?

 Bixby: Correct.
 Free will is the ability of an agent to act as she wants unencumbered.
-In your example, the agent was encumbered (compelled) by external factors to act contrary to her will.
+In your example, the agent is compelled by external factors to act contrary to her will.

-Socrates: But what about the case of a person suffering from a form of psychosis that causes full-fledged hallucinations.
+Socrates: But what about the case of a person suffering from a form of psychosis that causes full-fledged hallucinations?
 While hallucinating, she might “act as she wants unencumbered,” but she could hardly be said to be acting of her own free will.
-The same could be said of a person addicted to drugs.
+And couldn’t the same be said of a person addicted to drugs?

-Socrates: What about your idea that morality means that one “ought” to act according to moral standards.
+Socrates: What about your idea that morality means that one “ought” to act according to moral standards?
 How does this square with the notion of determinism?
 After all, if one is determined to think or act a certain way, then one cannot say that someone ought to do anything (“ought” implies “can”).
-If determinism is true, one could not do anything truly (authentically) right (or wrong) because one couldn’t act otherwise.
-And, if actions are determined, then by definition they couldn’t be volitional.
+If determinism is true, one could not do anything authentically right (or wrong) because one couldn’t act otherwise.
+And, if actions are determined, then, by definition, they couldn’t be volitional.

 Bixby: I must concede the point.

 Socrates: And what of event causation?
-If a moral action is caused by an event, could it be considered a personal action?
+If an event causes a moral action, could it be considered a personal action?

-Bixby: It could not because an event is ultimately impersonal.
-It is the result of a materialistic causal chain of events, attributable to laws of chemistry and physics.
+Bixby: It could not.
+An event is ultimately impersonal.
+It results from a materialistic causal chain of events attributable to laws of chemistry and physics.

-Socrates: Then, if it is not a personal action, how can one be held accountable or responsible for it?
-For a person acts of her own free will only if she is its ultimate source.
-This could not be the case if the action is caused by a series of events, which trace back to factors prior to the existence of the person who acted.
+Socrates: If it is not a personal action, how can one be held accountable or responsible for it?
+A person acts of her own free will only if she is its ultimate source, which would not be the case if the action is merely a series of events that trace back to factors that existed prior to the action.

 Bixby: I see where you are heading with this.

-Socrates: Isn’t an impersonal, determined action a contradiction of any notion that holds people accountable for moral actions?
+Socrates: Doesn’t the existence of an impersonal, determined action contradict any notion that holds people accountable for moral actions?

 Socrates: By all means…

-Bixby: Hierarchical compatibilism offers a different solution to the problem you point out.
-This form of compatibilism distinguishes between first-order and second-order desires.
-Freely willed actions are those that issue from desires that suitably mesh with hierarchically ordered elements of a person’s psychology.
-The key idea is that a person who acts of her own free will does so from desires that are nested within more encompassing elements of her self.
-When a person acts of her own desires, those motives are hers; she owns them.
+Bixby: Hierarchical compatibilism offers a different solution to your problem.
+This form of compatibilism distinguishes between first- and second-order desires.
+Freely-willed actions are those that arise from desires that suitably mesh with hierarchically ordered elements of a person’s psychology.
+The general idea is that a person who acts of her own free will does so based on desires nested within more encompassing elements of the self.
+When a person acts on her own desires, those motives are hers; she owns them.
 She acts of her own free will if, and only if, her action issues from the will she wants.
-So, some actions are truly free.
+So, some actions are genuinely free.
 I agree with Harry G. Frankfurt when he says, “It seems conceivable that it should be causally determined that a person is free to want what he wants to want.
-If this is conceivable, then it might be causally determined that a person enjoys a free will (Watson, 2011, p.
-336).”
+If this is conceivable, then it might be causally determined that a person enjoys a free will” (Watson, 2011, p.
+336).

-Socrates: But what of the example of an addict, of whom it could be said, could have acted freely, but for whom it was, practically speaking, impossible.
-In other words, because of her addiction she had no such alternative and therefore was not able to choose in a valid sense.
+Socrates: But what of the example of a person with an addiction, of whom it could be said, has acted freely, but for whom it was, practically speaking, impossible?
+In other words, because of her addiction, she had no alternative and, therefore, was not able to choose in a valid sense.
 Doesn’t the effect of addiction cause the addict’s second-order willingness?
-So that, by desiring to take her drug of choice, she is merely having her will manipulated and is really not free to choose?
+So that, by desiring to take her drug of choice, she is merely having her will manipulated and is not free to choose?

-Bixby: Well, when you put it that way, no. It would appear that, though she had more than one option before her, there was only one she could choose.
+Bixby: Well, when you put it that way, no. Though she had more than one option before her, there was only one she could choose.
 In that sense, it is easier to simply claim that she was determined to act one way in every sense of the word.
-But, only those actions that are truly owned by a person can be considered free, others, like in your example, are not free actions.
+However, only those actions truly owned by a person can be considered free.
+Anything other, as in your example, is not a free action.

-Socrates: So, it appears that the free will of compatibilism is inferior to libertarian free will because the compatibilist’s will is only “sometimes free.”
+Socrates: So, it appears that the free will of compatibilism is inferior to libertarian free will because the compatibilist is only “sometimes free.”

 Bixby: I understand the dilemma only too well.

-Socrates: You have said that compatibilism affirms some actions can be considered free in an event-causal universe.
-But what distinguishes between event causation and free will in a determined (materialistic) universe?
-That is, how does free will arise from a determined universe?
+Socrates: You have said that compatibilism affirms that some actions can be free in an event-causal universe.
+But how does free will arise from a determined universe?

-Bixby: What you are saying is, “Where does event causation stop and human nature (free will) begin if everything derives from materialistic causes?”
+Bixby: I guess you are asking, “Where does event causation stop and human free will begin if everything derives from materialistic causes?”

-Socrates: Yes.
+Socrates: Bingo!
 Can you see the conflict between your belief in determinism (compatibilism’s “sometimes free” will) and the belief in libertarian free will?
-And, do you also see how compatibilism does not answer the ultimate question of the appearance of free will in a determined universe?
-At best, compatibilism seems to really say that there is sometimes “freedom of action,” but not freedom of will.
+And do you also see how compatibilism does not answer the ultimate question of the appearance of free will in a determined universe?
+At best, compatibilism seems to say that there is sometimes “freedom of action” but not freedom of will.

 Bixby: Yes, I can see that.

-Socrates: And if compatibilism means believing in “event causation” then volition does not make sense because “volition” would be merely the product of blind physical processes.
+Socrates: And if compatibilism means believing in “event causation,” then “free will” is a misnomer because “volition” would be merely the product of blind physical processes.
 But how can an impersonal event be responsible for personal moral choices?
-It appears that compatibilism’s definition of free will does not really acknowledge that personal agency is consistently required for moral accountability.
+Apparently, compatibilism’s definition of free will does not acknowledge that personal agency is necessary for moral accountability.

-Bixby: Maybe so, but compatibilism is a pragmatic way of looking at the problem of free will and determinism, for it attempts to resolve the apparent contradiction between the two.
+Bixby: Maybe so, but compatibilism is a pragmatic way of looking at the problem, for it attempts to resolve the apparent contradiction between free will and determinism.

 Bixby: Indeed.